Hasanuzzaman Khan Bablu

-Hasanuzzaman Khan Bablu (হাসানুজ্জামান খান বাবলু; born 5 May 1955), is a retired Bangladeshi football player and manager.
-At club level, Bablu is most well known for representing Gopibagh based Brothers Union.
-In Dhaka football, he has scored 75 goals including a hattrick.
-Bablu also represented Bangladesh in the 1980 AFC Asian Cup, and played for the country from 1975 till 1982.
+Hasanuzzaman Khan Bablu (হাসানুজ্জামান খান বাবলু; born 5 May 1955) is a retired Bangladeshi football player and coach.
+At the club level, Bablu is most well known for representing Gopibagh-based Brothers Union.
+In domestic football, he has scored 75 goals including a hat-trick.
+Bablu also represented the Bangladesh national team in the 1980 AFC Asian Cup and played for his country between 1975 and 1982.
 After retiring, he managed the national team as an interim in 2000, 2003 and 2006.

+Early life

+Born in Rajshahi, Bangladesh, Bablu started his football career while studying in Sirajganj, where he won the best player award in an interschool football tournament.
+Bablu's father, A Z Khan, was a police superintendent while his mother, Nurjahan Begum, was a housewife.
+He grew up with five brothers and two sisters.
+His brother-in-law, Abul Kashem, was the director of WAPDA SC and provided financial support to Bablu during the early stages of his career.

 Club career

-Brothers Union
+Early career

-In 1973, when Brothers Union coach Abdul Gafur Baloch started gathering players for the club's youth team, alongside Mohammed Mohsin, Bablu became one of the first products of the youth team to make his way into the main squad.
-The same year he played for the club in the Dhaka Third Division League, which was the first time Brothers Union entered professional football, after the 1971 Liberation War.
-Over the next two years, Bablu became one of the highest goalscorers in both of Dhaka's Third Division and Second Division Leagues, as Brothers achieved consecutive promotions to enter the Dhaka League, in 1975.
+In 1972, when Brothers Union coach Abdul Gafur Baloch started gathering players for the club's youth team, alongside Mohammed Mohsin, Bablu became one of the first products of the youth team to make his way into the main squad.
+The following year he played for the club in the Dhaka Third Division League, which was the first time Brothers Union entered professional football after the 1971 Liberation War.
+Over the next two years, Bablu became one of the highest goalscorers in both of Dhaka's Third Division and Second Division, as Brothers achieved consecutive promotions to enter the First Division in 1975.
 His combination with Mohsin was an integral part to the club's success, with Mohsin becoming the top-scorer during both of their lower division title triumphs.

+Prime at Brothers Union

-He quickly made a name for himself when the newly promoted Brothers made their top-flight debut in 1975, claiming a 1–0 victory over defending champions Abahani Krira Chakra.
-In 1976, during a league game against East End Club, Bablu who had scored two goals already, dribbled past the entire East End defence only bring the ball back to his own half and sit on top of it.
-Bablu claimed to have challenged the opponent players to take the ball off of him, however following his antics the referee booked Bablu, who was immediately substituted.
+Bablu quickly made a name for himself when the newly promoted Brothers made their top-flight debut in 1975, claiming a 1–0 victory over defending champions Abahani Krira Chakra.
+In 1976, during a league game against East End Club, Bablu who had scored two goals already, dribbled past the entire East End defence only to bring the ball back to his own half and sit on top of it.
+Bablu claimed to have challenged the opponent players to take the ball off of him, however following his antics the referee booked Bablu, who was then immediately substituted.